SalehSal22/INVERA/README.md

 MentalState is a Laravel API for a video-based mental-health assessment platform.
 Users can register with email OTP verification, upload a video, receive external machine-learning analysis, complete an eight-branch KBS assessment, and retrieve assessment reports.

-The project demonstrates a backend workflow built around authentication, media processing, asynchronous jobs, external services, notifications, and reporting.
+The project demonstrates a backend workflow built around authentication, media processing, asynchronous jobs, external services, and reporting.
 It is designed to support a separate mobile or frontend client.

 ## Features